Hidden variable model for quantum computation with magic states on qudits of any dimension: Acknowledgements

 \section{Acknowledgements}

 This research was undertaken thanks, in part, to funding from the Max Planck-UBC-UTokyo Center for Quantum Materials and the Canada First Research Excellence Fund, Quantum Materials and Future Technologies Program.
-M.Z. is funded by the National Science and Engineering Research Council of Canada.
-A.H. is partially supported by the DFG under the Priority Program CoSIP (project number SPP1798).
+M.Z. and R.R. are funded by the National Science and Engineering Research Council of Canada.
 C.O. is supported by the Air Force Office of Scientific Research under award number FA9550-21-1-0002.
-R.R. is funded from the Canada First Research Excellence Fund, Quantum Materials and Future Technologies Program.
+A.H. is partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under the Priority Program Compressed Sensing in Information Processing (CoSIP, project number SPP1798) and under Germany's Excellence Strategy -- Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 -- 390534769.
+This work was also supported by the Horizon Europe project FoQaCiA, GA no. 101070558.